 As the economic regulator of the utility sector, the RIC is mandated to establish principles and methodologies for setting rates, establish and monitor service standards and conduct periodic reviews of rating regimes of the utility sectors under its purview.
-The RIC Act 1998, Section 48 mandates that the RIC review the principles for determining utility rates every five years or, where the licence issued to the service provider prescribes otherwise.
+Section 48 of the RIC Act (1998, mandates that the RIC review the principles for determining utility rates every five years or, where the licence issued to the service provider prescribes otherwise.